Post

 Qualifications

-- Strong interpersonal and intercultural communication skills
+- Excellent interpersonal skills, including international and cross-cultural communication

 Application materials